nestauk/nesta_daps/README.md

-├── deploy						   | Flows are orchestrated by tasks, │   ├── Dockerfile				   | which are deployed and orchestrated │   └── terraform				   | by AWS EventBridge
+├── deploy						   | Flows are orchestrated by tasks, │   ├── Dockerfile				   | which are deployed and orchestrated │   └── terraform				   | by AWS EventBridge.
 │       └── module.tf			   |

 ├── flows						   | Flows are split into "datasets" and "projects",